-Snowy Hydro is currently seeking approval for an initial program of exploratory works that would be undertaken in the Lobs Hole area of Kosciuszko National Park.
-The works would consist of excavation of a tunnel to the location of the proposed power station cavern, along with associated infrastructure.
+Snowy Hydro is currently seeking approval for an initial program of Snowy 2.0 exploratory works that would be carried out in the Lobs Hole area of Kosciuszko National Park.

-The underground power station for Snowy 2.0 consists of multiple large caverns, approximately 850m below ground level.
+The underground power station consists of multiple large caverns, approximately 850m below ground level.
 The largest cavern (for the machine hall) is likely to be about 190m long, 30m wide and 55m high.

 The underground cavern complex is one of, if not the most, challenging areas for the design of Snowy 2.0.

 It is common practice internationally for hydro-electric power projects, particularly with large underground caverns, to establish an exploratory tunnel to the top of the power station cavern and drill numerous horizontal investigation probes.
 The associated testing includes in-situ stress testing to confirm that the power station complex location and orientation are suitable for the stress conditions at depth.

 During exploratory works, the same process would occur - an exploratory tunnel would be excavated to the top of the cavern complex to enable investigation holes to be drilled, allowing further examination of the rock conditions at the likely site of the underground power station.

 - The establishment of a construction pad and portal at the Lobs Hole Ravine area.

 - The establishment of a construction compound, including accommodation camp and supporting services infrastructure such as power and communications.

 - The upgrade and establishment of roads to provide access to the proposed construction areas.